 I start out with a regular Dunlop GCB-95 Crybaby, but can also work with the JH-1 Jimi Hendrix wah (both the older ones and the new “signature” model), Zakk Wylde wah or GCB-100 (the old bass wah with a mechanical switch).
 However, with those you will need to change sweep capacitor.
 Basically, any Dunlop wah with the GCB-95 circuit board (Revision F or higher) will work.

-The first part of the mod need not be repeated, as it is the basic true bypass mod as described in the other post.
+The first part of the mod need not be repeated, as it is the basic true bypass mod as described in another post on this site.
 I always remove the buffer stage, so do that to yours as well 🙂

 - Replace the 390ohm “gain resistor” with 330ohms.